 - Personal protective equipment for employees;

 - Details on occupational training for basic and advanced related skills.

-There are two types of employment contracts in Vietnam with different terms of duration.
-They are:
+In Vietnam, there are two types of employment contracts with different terms of duration:

 - Employment contract with an infinite term of duration; and